Mckyle-Singh/CommunityHub/README.md

 - **Service Request Status**
-  Track the progress of submitted service requests with visual timelines, department assignments, and feedback loops.
+  Citizens can track the progress of their submitted service requests in real time.
+Each request displays a visual timeline showing key milestones, such as submission, department assignment, in-progress updates, and completion.
+Users can see      which municipal department is responsible for handling the issue and receive feedback notifications once updates are made.
+This feature helps improve transparency and accountability, allowing residents to stay informed about infrastructure      repairs, public works, or other civic concerns.
+Internally, requests are stored in a list of report objects, and the UI dynamically updates timelines and status indicators as new updates are logged.
 ---

 ## 🛠️ Tech Stack